 A potential shift in prescription-only to nonprescription status for medications requires consideration on the part of sponsors/manufacturers, regulators, payors, health professionals, and consumers.
-Naloxone is not currently available as an over-the-counter (OTC, nonprescription) medication.
-Nonprescription drugs meet the following criteria:
+Naloxone is not currently available as a nonprescription medication.
+Nonprescription drugs meet the following criteria:24

-- ▶ The drug has a high safety margin. - ▶ The drug can be used appropriately by consumers for self-diagnosed conditions. - ▶ The health practitioner is not required for safe and effective use. - ▶ The drug has a low potential for misuse and abuse. - ▶ The product can be adequately labeled to allow safe and effective use without additional instruction.
+- > The drug has a high safety margin. - > The drug can be used appropriately by consumers for self-diagnosed conditions. - > The health practitioner is not required for safe and effective use. - > The drug has a low potential for misuse and abuse. - The product can be adequately labeled to allow safe and effective use without additional instruction.